tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Description

-Measures the number of distinct VALIDATION tests that have a Response.status="COMPLIANT" for a given record.
+Measures the number of distinct VALIDATION Tests that have a Response.status="COMPLIANT" for a given record.

 #### Specification

-INTERNAL_PREREQUISITES_NOT_MET if no tests of type VALIDATION were attempted to be run; Report the number of tests of output type VALIDATION run against the record that were COMPLIANT (passed)
+INTERNAL_PREREQUISITES_NOT_MET if no Tests of type VALIDATION were attempted to be run; Report the number of Tests of output type VALIDATION run against the record that were COMPLIANT (passed)

 #### Information Elements
 Consulted: